estoicodev/website-mauricodev/content/pages/portfolio/index.md

 ---
 title: Proyects
 subtitle: 'Hey!!
-You again!!
+You again!
 As I told you before, here you''ll find what I do recently.'
 layout_style: mosaic
 seo:
   title: Portfolio